|

 Assemble items in the song, and place them in a green box or bag (see prop

-ideas below).
+and facts after the lyrics).
 Show the children a map of the world, and point out Ireland.

 As you take each item out of the bag or box, give a short explanation of its